Blog

 Last but not least, we have a type of limousine that isn't conventionally considered one by any stretch of the imagination.
 We refer to them as a “chauffeured car,” which is a normal luxury vehicle driven by a professional chauffeur or driver.

 One example in our fleet is our recently fielded Mercedes-Benz GLS350d SUV, which can seat seven passengers.
-It’s exactly like any GLS350d you can buy in the market, the only difference being skilled hands are behind the wheel.

 Legal vs. Comfortable Capacity